 USC Gould offers an alternative master's degree in dispute resolution.
 Learn more about the Master of Laws in Alternative Dispute Resolution (LLM in ADR).

-Talk with us in person — we will have a representative at the upcoming conferences:
+Talk with us in person — we will have a representative at the upcoming recruiting events: